Parametric multi-element coupling architecture for coherent and dissipative control of superconducting qubits: Discussion and Outlook

 In the presented superconducting qubit architecture we utilize couplers that mediate interactions not only between two neighbouring qubits, but also between a qubit and a resonator.
 This, in combination with the dual role played by a shared resonator, acting both as a dump for unwanted qubit excitations and as a readout element, reduces the overall number of resonators and couplers per qubit.
 It also lowers the total number of control lines and the overall device footprint, while still allowing for all basic operations of a quantum processor.

 In this architecture we perform a \SI{150}{\nano\second}-long reset operation preparing the qubit ground state with a fidelity of $\mathcal{F}_\text{r}=\SI{99.8(0.02)}{\%}$.
 The demonstrated protocol can be extended to also deplete higher excited levels by either introducing additional drive tones~\cite{Magnard2018, Egger2018, Zhou2021}, or by applying the LR operation and reset subsequently.
-In addition, the cooling power can be improved by increasing the frequency of the resonator, leading to a lower residual excitation, and by increasing qubit coherence times, leading to less thermalization during reset.
+The reset operation fidelity can be increased further by raising the resonator frequency, which would reduce the residual excitation in the resonator, together with improved qubit coherence times, which would lead to less thermalization during reset.
 Moreover, we implement a leakage recovery operation that reduces leakage by $\mathcal{F}_\text{LR}=\SI{98.5(0.3)}{\%}$ in \SI{310}{\nano\second}.
 Similarly to the reset protocol, the leakage recovery can be extended to higher levels of the qubit, if necessary.
-Additionally, the leakage recovery operation does not have to be applied every Clifford sequence to dynamically account for the trade-off between leakage and decoherence rates, as discussed in Appendix~\ref{app:LR_ncl}.
-For both the reset and the leakage recovery the required drive length can be reduced by using a resonator with a stronger coupling to the tunable coupler and to the environment, reducing the time needed for the residual excitation in the resonator to decay.
-We utilize the parametric drive to control a state-dependent resonator shift $\chi/2\pi$ tunable between \SI{-1.25}{\mega\hertz} and \SI{1.25}{\mega\hertz}, almost three orders of magnitude larger than the negligible static contribution of $|\chi_\text{static}|/2\pi<\SI{4}{\kilo\hertz}$.
-We set the parametrically activated shift to $\chi/2\pi = \SI{-0.53}{\MHz}$ and implement a coupler-driven parametric readout with single-shot assignment fidelity of \SI{88(0.4)}{\%}, mostly limited by the qubit decay rate.
-We, thereby, explicitly show that a parametrically induced single-shot readout of a superconducting qubit can be reached, going beyond the recent implementation in~\cite{Noh2023}.
-The parametric readout fidelity can be further improved by increasing the direct coupling between resonator and coupler, leading to a larger effective $\chi$-shift and improved separation of the measurement signals.
-Similarly, the use of quantum-limited amplifiers would reduce the readout time and reduce the negative impact of qubit decoherence during readout.
-Lastly, we realize a controlled-Z gate between neighbouring qubits with a fidelity of $\mathcal{F}_\text{CZ}=\SI{98.3(0.23)}{\%}$ within \SI{339}{\nano\second}, completing this set of elementary operations.
+Furthermore, the leakage recovery operation does not have to be applied every Clifford sequence to dynamically account for the trade-off between leakage and decoherence rates, as discussed in Appendix~\ref{app:LR_ncl}.
+A reduction of the required drive length for both the reset and the leakage recovery can be achieved by using a resonator with a stronger coupling to the tunable coupler and to the environment, lowering the time needed for the residual excitation in the resonator to decay.
+A reduction in the operation length would also reduce the impact of qubit decoherence on the fidelity of the leakage recovery, as seen from Eq.~\eqref{eq:error_LR}.
+Increasing the operation speed further can in principle be achieved with stronger pulses.
+However, for strong flux pulses higher-order effects during the drive appear and lead to a degradation in operation fidelity, as predicted by~\cite{Petrescu2023, Lagemann2022}.
+A detailed investigation of these limits, together with possible mitigation techniques is of high interest, but beyond the scope of this work and will be subject to forthcoming studies.